top of page

 Treatment options for hormonal acne range from topical treatments to oral medications.
 Topical treatments include retinoids, benzoyl peroxide, and antibiotics.
 Oral medications include hormonal therapies like birth control pills and spironolactone, which work by balancing hormones.

 However, these treatments can have side effects, and their effectiveness can vary from person to person.
-Therefore, it's essential to consult with a dermatologist to determine the best treatment plan for your specific needs.
+Therefore, it's essential to consult with acne doctors to determine the best treatment plan for your specific needs.

 Schedule a consultation today and start your acne recovery journey today.